-It is possible to permit a third party to graze livestock on land which the landowner is claiming to have at their disposal, and a well written cropping licence should also be satisfactory, in some circumstances, on arable land.
+It is possible to permit a third party to graze livestock on land which the landowner is claiming to have at their disposal, and a well written cropping licence should also be satisfactory in some circumstances on arable land.
 Written agreements are vital in order to display the rights and obligations of the parties.

-F. Dual use
+E. Dual use

 Dual use applies where one farmer is claiming BPS and another farmer or land manager is claiming Environmental Stewardship, Countryside Stewardship or Woodland Grant scheme payments on the same parcel(s) of land.
 Dual use is permitted for existing Environmental Stewardship and Woodland Grant Schemes.
-Under Countryside Stewardship, dual use is permitted except for Mid Tier agreements that started on 1st January 2016.
-For Higher Tier agreements that started on 1st January 2016, dual use is permitted, as it is for Mid Tier and Higher Tier agreements that started from 1st January 2017 onwards.
+Under Countryside Stewardship, dual use is permitted except for Mid Tier agreements starting 1st January 2016.
+For Higher Tier agreements starting 1st January 2016 dual use is permitted, as it is for Mid Tier and Higher Tier agreements starting from 1st January 2017 onwards.
 Both parties must meet the scheme rules for the schemes they are under, and evidence for all dual use situations must be kept by both parties.